The digitization of B2B is inevitable.

 The major advantage B2B has here is that you already know your target customers in depth.
-Often, your target audienceis more of a niche than a typical B2C retailer would have.
+Often, your target audiences more of a niche than a typical B2C retailer would have.

 You know exactly who is in the conversation during the sales cycle and you are well aware of their pain points.
 This gives you a major leg up when it comes to personalization.

-Providing this relevant, easily accessible content directly to customers offers incredibly convenience that drives resale, upsell, and overall share of wallet.
+Providing this relevant, easily accessible content directly to customers offers incredible convenience that drives resale, upsells, and overall share of wallet.